Nikses/Nikses/README.md

 # Hi, I'm building things 👋

-Part-time tech enthusiast currently trying to make computers do useful things.
+* Part-time tech enthusiast

-## Few words that describe me

 * Self-Diagnosed CEO; COO (Chief Overthinking Officer); CPO (Chief Pivot Officer) at nikses.com
 * Trylingual; LLM-Augmented

 ## What I'm doing

+* 💻 Currently trying to make computers do useful things .
 * 🚀 Building a tech startup
 * 🧠 Learning more about tech, business, and how things actually work
 * 🔎 Asking too many “why does this work like that?” questions